EliaTogni/Univault/Classes/Simulation.md

 Now the goal is to apply these ideas to solve a small computing task, that is, generating a permutation of the numbers $1, 2, \dots , n$ which is such that all $n!$ possible orderings are equally likely.

-The first intuition is to apply swapping between couples of elements of the array picked at random.
-The problem with this approach is that it makes hard to understand if each random permutation is equiprobable. (==probabilmente é possibile dimostrarlo ma é complicato==)
+The first intuition is to apply swapping between couples of elements of the array picked at random. ==The problem with this approach is that it makes hard to understand if each random permutation is equiprobable.==

 The following small variant of the previous algorithm will accomplish this by first choosing one of the numbers $1, \dots , n$ at random and then putting that number in position $n$; it, then, chooses at random one of the remaining $n − 1$ numbers and puts that number in position $n − 1$; it then chooses at random one of the remaining $n − 2$ numbers and puts it in position $n − 2$; and so on (where choosing a number at random means that each of the remaining numbers is equally likely to be chosen).
 Starting with any initial ordering $P_1, P_2 , \dots , P_n$, one of the positions $1, \dots , n$ will be picked at random and then the number in that position will be interchanged with the one in position $n$.
 Now we randomly choose one of the positions $1, \dots , n − 1$ and interchange the number in this position with the one in position $n − 1$, and so on.